vesabios/tempus/README.md

 ### Windows
-There is now a version for Windows as well.
-It's only been tested on Windows 10 so far.
+Runs on Windows 10, and probably earlier versions as well (untested).

 To install, download the .msi file and double click on it.
-The extremely simple installer should copy it to your windows system32 or equivalent folder, which you don't need to worry about.
-To enable it, go do your display preferences and find the screen saver settings.
-NOTE: For some reason it doesn't render a preview in the little preview window, it just shows black.
+The extremely simple installer just copies it to the right place, with as little presentation as possible.
+Then, open up your display preferences and find the screen saver settings.
+You should Tempus is the list of available options.

 <br>